fstromback/mymake/README.md

 - `lib`: build a static library.
 - `sharedlib`: build a shared library.
 - `project`: defined when a project file is evaluated in the project-context.
-- `windows`: Defined when running on a windows system, expected to be using CL.exe as the compiler.
+- `windows`: Defined when running on a windows system, expected to be using `cl.exe` as the compiler.
 - `unix`: Defined when running on an unix system, or when running in MinGW.